Is there a Golden Parachute in Sannikov's principal-agent problem?: Face-lifted principal's reward

-and thus converges to $0$ as $p$ goes to $0-$.
-Therefore, when $\delta>1$, we need to take again $C=0$ in \Cref{eq:sol} to satisfy the boundary condition $w^\star(0)=0$, and our solution is uniquely determined.
 Moreover, by \Cref{lem:propbarFstar}, $w^\star$ is strictly concave, increasing, and $w^\star\leq F^\star$.
 This immediately proves that $w$ is unique, strictly concave, decreasing, and above $F$.
 We deduce that $w$ satisfies the required inequalities as in the previous case.